near/sdk-docs/docs/zero-to-hero/02-intermediate/01-collections.md

 Let's take a peek at how we'll add a new crossword puzzle.
 Note that there will be a new struct here, `Answer`, which we haven't defined yet.
 We'll also be introducing the concept of enums, like `PuzzleStatus::Solved` and `PuzzleStatus::Unsolved`.
 We'll be covering these in the next section.

-Unlike the previous chapter where there was only one crossword puzzle, we'll be inserting into our new collections.
+Unlike the previous chapter where there was only one crossword puzzle, we'll be inserting into our new collections, so let's create a `new_puzzle` method.

 ```rust reference
 https://github.com/near-examples/crossword-tutorial-chapter-2/blob/7736b2d1b368722bca52cf9411bd66d57e15da79/contract/src/lib.rs#L146-L161